The following post about travel tripods is authored by Garrett, a professional videographer and photographer.

 There are times when you need to set up your tripod and camera in a hurry at your location to get the perfect shot, without worrying about shakiness or reliability.

-For those times, the Rangers Ultra Compact will do just great.
+For those times, the Tycka Ultra Compact will do just great.